Character guide

 Where should I start if I want morally grey but still romantic?

-Try Crowns of Nyaxia for vampire danger, Gods and Monsters for immortal-war darkness, or The Bridge Kingdom for political betrayal and romantic consequences.
+Try Crowns of Nyaxia for vampire danger, The Bridge Kingdom for political betrayal, or Harrow Faire for villain romance.

 What to read next